software-students-fall2022/specification-exercise-team-8/README.md

 ## User Requirements

-1. As an existing user I want to check the current amount of people in a study space
+1. As an existing user I want to check the current amount of people in a study space so that I know which spots are less crowded

-2. As an existing user I want to be able to check which study spaces have accessories such as printers, charging spots, etc.
+2. As an existing user I want to be able to check which study spaces have accessories such as printers, charging spots, etc so I can fulfill my need to use these accessories.

 3. As an existing user, I want to rate study spots, so other users can know where the best ones are

-4. As an existing user, I want to check the availability of a study space so I can study there
+4. As an existing user, I want to check the availability (open, closed for maintenance, etc) of a study space so I can study there

 5. As an existing user, I want to search for study spaces by my location so I can find spaces conveniently near me